top of page

 Finding the overarching argument in your cultural anthropology monograph

 Ideally, by the end of your revisions and peer review, you will have settled on one overarching argument.
 This is your book’s main takeaway.
 This argument should strike a balance between not being too general as a to be a bland truism, while not being too specific to be of little interest to scholars in other subdisciplines or fields.
-If the argument can be applied to other contexts, that is great in terms of widening your potential audience, and your publisher will love you forever as a wider audience equals more sales.
+If the argument can be applied to other contexts, that is great in terms of widening your potential audience, which your publisher will be happy about.

 Chapter-level arguments

-Whichever approach you take, a narrative arc will involve telling some kind of story through
+Whichever approach you take, the argument throughline will involve telling some kind of progression to the arguments across the book chapters.

 A note on other approaches